The following is an article penned by wanxi398 who witnessed the Tiananmen Incident in 1989. English translation by

-At about 8 am on June 4, my father took me to Changan Avenue (长安街) by a cart, the main road in Beijing that runs through Tiananmen Square.
+At about 8 am on June 4, my father took me to Changan Avenue (长安街) by cart, the main road in Beijing that runs through Tiananmen Square.
 We went to Xidan (西单口) and did not dare to go in the direction of Liubukou (六部口).
 We rode towards the west until we reached the Headquarter Building of the Worker’s Union (工会大楼) and Yanjing Hotel (燕京饭店), and spotted a thick smog in the distance.
 Later we learned that the military vehicles in front of the Military Museum were burned.
 I didn’t see any dead bodies though but noticed a large number of abandoned bicycles, and badly burned buses turned sideways, the metal pieces from the construction sites by the road and bullet holes in the walls.
 Later, I heard the adults mentioning the armoured vehicles near Liubukou firing shots into the air, and they had to bend their bodies when fleeing the scene.
 I think it is very likely some people might have been hit by the bullets.